yuletan/LangAI/README.md

 # LangAI - An AI Language Predictor App

-A app that utilises AI to predict, teach and test
+A app that utilises AI to predict, teach and test learners of a new language at different stages of learning.

 ##  Quick Start